Algebraic models for equivariant rational homotopy theory for discrete groups: Generalities

 \begin{definition} Let $L:\C\rightleftarrows \D:R$ be an adjunction between model categories.
-We say the model structure on $\D$ is \emph{right-transferred via $R$} if the weak equivalences of $\D$ (resp. fibrations) are the maps $f$ such that $R(f)$ is a weak equivalence (resp. fibration) in $\C$.
+We say the model structure on $\D$ is \emph{right-transferred via $R$} if the weak equivalences (resp. fibrations) of $\D$ are the maps $f$ such that $R(f)$ is a weak equivalence (resp. fibration) in $\C$. \end{definition}

-If moreover $\C$ is cofibrantly generated with sets of generating (acyclic) cofibrations $I, J$ and $\D$ is cofibrantly generated with sets of generating (acyclic) cofibrations $L(I), L(J)$, we say the model structure on $\D$ is \emph{cofibrantly right-transferred via $R$}.

-Dually, we say the model structure on $\C$ is \emph{left-transferred via $L$} if the weak equivalences of $\C$ (resp. cofibrations) are the maps $f$ such that $L(f)$ is a weak equivalence (resp. cofibration) in $\D$.